konveyor/konveyor.github.io/content/Forklift/InstallingForklift/installation.md

 draft: false
 ---

-Install the Forklift Operator by using the OKD web console or the command line interface (CLI).
+The Forklift Operator can be installed using the OKD web console or the command line interface (CLI).

-## Installing the Forklift Operator by using the OKD web console
+## Installing the Forklift Operator using the OKD web console
 Follow the steps below to install the Forklift Operator by using the OKD web console.

 ### Prerequisites